Pholisa-Fatyela/Book-Notes/Clean Code.md

 [(return to table of contents)](#toc)

 + "Boundaries" here refers to the points of interaction between APIs created by someone else and code written by the developer

+#### Handling Boundaries

-+ One way to hide unneeded/unwanted parts of an API being used it to simply encapsulate it in a custom class with the desired API
++ One way to hide unneeded/unwanted parts of a third-party API is to simply encapsulate it in a custom class with the desired API
-    + Similarly, this can be implemented as an "adapter" class between the desired interface and the actual one
+    + This could take the form of a "wrapper" class around the third-party API, or an "adapter" interface that acts as a bridge between the application and the API
-    + This also facilitates easy changes to implementation details, such as swapping out an underlying data structure for a different one
+    + This scheme facilitates easy changes to implementation details, such as swapping out an underlying data structure for a different one
++ Clean, well-defined boundaries that insulate the system from implementation details and changes in third-party APIs are preferable to tightly coupled dependencies
+    + Rewriting/refactoring a custom interface that serves as a bridge between the project and a third-party API is _much_ easier than locating and rewriting each API call throughout the project

+#### Learning Third-Party APIs

 + Writing unit tests for proper usage of an interface is one way to learn a third-party API in a controlled way
     + This separates the challenge of integrating the third-party API with existing code for the project that requires it from that of learning the API

-+ Clean, well-defined boundaries that insulate the system from implementation details and changes in third-party APIs are preferable to tightly coupled dependencies
-    + Rewriting/refactoring a custom interface that serves as a bridge between the project and a third-party API is _much_ easier than locating and rewriting each API call throughout the project
+### Quotes

+> It’s better to depend on something you control than on something you don’t control, lest it end up controlling you.

 <a name="ch9"></a>